raz-varren/unofficial-godot-export-templates/README.md

 # Unofficial Godot Export Templates

-Godot is a great, open source, game engine that supports cross compilation for various platforms out of the box.
-Unfortunately, while Godot does have support for ARM64, the official Godot export template bundle does not include a set of export templates for ARM64, and building them yourself can be a difficult and time consuming task.

-That's what this repo is here to solve.
-Whenever a new stable version of Godot 4 is released, we automatically compile and publish an unofficial set of ARM64 export templates, bundled with the official Godot export templates for that release.

-You can download the latest export template bundle [here](https://github.com/raz-varren/unofficial-godot-export-templates/releases/download/4.2-stable/Godot_unofficial_v4.2-stable_export_templates.tpz).
-Follow the instructions below for using it.
-If you are using an older version of Godot 4, you can find the export templates for that version on the [releases page](https://github.com/raz-varren/unofficial-godot-export-templates/releases).
+Well, as quickly as it was created, this repo is has been made redundant.
+As of Godot 4.2 the official Godot export templates now include builds for ARM32/ARM64.
+Since there's really no reason for the bot to keep pushing builds to this repo, I'm going to archive it and shutdown the build bot.
+I will keep the archive available for anyone who still needs ARM64 export templates for Godot 4.1.x releases.

+Export templates for Godot 4.1.x are available on the [releases page](https://github.com/raz-varren/unofficial-godot-export-templates/releases).
+Follow the instructions below for using them.

 ## How to use

-1. Download the `tpz` file from the [releases page](https://github.com/raz-varren/unofficial-godot-export-templates/releases) for your version of Godot 4
+1. Download the `tpz` file from the [releases page](https://github.com/raz-varren/unofficial-godot-export-templates/releases) for your version of Godot 4.1.x
 1. On your game dev machine, open your project and from the menu click `Project -> Export`
 1. Under presets click `Add... -> Linux/X11`
 1. Click and enable `Embed PCK`